Nafru/OBS-Camera-Slider/hardware/BOM.md

 This is a full list of material and tools required for the build that is running on https://twitch.tv/marla_latete stream.
 The actuator is a 1 meter C Beam kit with additions.
 You are able to use any of the kits and scale to size.
 It is strongly suggested that you use black if you are using this with a reflective surface like a fishtank to stop it being seen on camera.
+If you are planning on adding a second axis, you will require the double wide gantery for the X axis to connect the second axis to it.

 ## Tools Rquired for the build **to be updated